And on the subject of lolcats, there’s also lol Star Trek.

 I’ve never heard of Generation Jones — the generation between the Boomers and Gen X — until recently.
 Generation Jones is presumably named such because they (we) are a generation of Jonesers.
 We yearn for things.
 This, I identify with.
 We were too young to participate in the summer of love, the Vietnam War, or any of the defining events of the Baby Boom generation.
 I’m not sure how I feel about the very existence of a Generation Jones.
 I’ve identified as a Gen-Xer ever since I read the book Generation X by Douglas Coupland.
 Some accounts of generations have me dated as a Boomer,

 Obama is president: History in the making.
-The moment is more profund than anything anyone can say.
-So like everyone, I just need to say something.
-I’m just very happy and hopeful.
+The moment is more profound than anything anyone can say.
+But like everyone, I just need to say something.
+I’m happy and hopeful.
 I got to school this morning and noticed who was and wasn’t ecstatic.
 The newspapers were all gone before I got to school, which means people are reading!
 Voter turnout was at record highs.
-In all, I’m just a happy camper.

 From CNN “She is a diva.
 She takes no advice from anyone,” said this McCain adviser.
 “She does not have any relationships of trust with any of us, her family or anyone else.”
 “Also, she is playing for her own future and sees herself as the next leader of the party.
 Remember: Divas trust only unto themselves, as they see themselves as the beginning and end of all wisdom.”
 If this were a Hillary quote, I’d be livid.
 I would take it as a sexist slam against her solid leadership skills.
 But when I heard it about Sarah Palin, all I did was snicker, and